News

 • New Victoria Park playground open for play

-With Spring just around the corner, local children are discovering the fun to be had at Reading’s newest transformed playground.
+With spring just around the corner, local children are discovering the fun to be had at Reading’s newest transformed playground.
 The relocated and upgraded Victoria Park, George Street play area opened ahead of schedule in December thanks to a £462,000 investment by Reading Council.
 The exciting and accessible play area for children aged between 3 years and 12 years will be further complemented by an outdoor gym in time for summer 2025.

 • Languages spoken in Reading – one-minute survey

-• Run for a Cause at the Reading Half Marathon – 23 March 2025
+• Run for a cause at the Reading Half Marathon – 23 March 2025

 Are you up for a challenge that changes lives?
-Join us in running the Reading Half Marathon on the 23 March 2024 at Madejski Stadium and make a real impact by raising funds for Reading Community Learning Centre (RCLC) and Prostate Cancer research!
+Join us in running the Reading Half Marathon on the 23 March 2024 and make a real impact by raising funds for Reading Community Learning Centre (RCLC) and Prostate Cancer research!
 To register please contact: Dennisha Villaverde at Mayor@reading.gov.uk.
 Let’s run together for education, health, and hope.

 • A new way to help Reading’s homeless people